Neelum–Jhelum Hydropower Plant: Design and operation

 The Neelum–Jhelum Dam is a 60 m tall and 125 m long gravity dam.
 It withholds a pondage (reservoir) with a 8000000 m3 capacity of which 2800000 m3 is peak storage.
 The dam diverts up to 280 m3/s of the Neelum southeast into a 28.5 km long head-race tunnel, the first 15.1 km of the head-race is two tunnels which later meet into one.
 The tunnel passes 380 m below the Jhelum River and through its bend.
 At the terminus of the tunnel, the water reaches the surge chamber which contains a 341 m tall surge shaft (to prevent water hammer) and a 820 m long surge tunnel.
 From the surge chamber, the water is split into four different penstocks which feed each of the four 242.25 MW Francis turbine-generators in the underground power house.
 After being used to generate electricity, the water is discharged southeast back into the Jhelum River at through a 3.5 km long tail-race tunnel.
 The drop in elevation between the dam and power station afford an average hydraulic head of 420 m.

 The tail race tunnel of the dam cracked, collapsed and got blocked in July 2022 leading to the shutdown of the power plant.
 It resumed power generation on August 9, 2023 after the completion of restoration works in the tail race tunnel.
 Repairs of 3.5km TRT cost the nation about Rs6bn, in addition to about Rs37bn in energy loss during repairs, maintenance, and testing over the following 20 months.
 WAPDA has filed about Rs43bn insurance claims for the losses.
 On April 3, 2024, electricity generation from the Neelum-Jhelum Hydel Power Station was restricted to 530 MW due to decrease in head race tunnel pressure.
-On May 3, 2024, electricity generation from the Neelum-Jhelum Hydel Power Station was stopped for the physical inspection of the head race tunnel to locate and fix the problem.
+On May 3, 2024, electricity generation from the Neelum-Jhelum Hydel Power Station was stopped for the physical inspection of the head race tunnel to locate and fix the problem, which was never fixed.
+The power generation was shutdown in 2025, with the generators rusting away, and the ground facilities damaged because of shelling by India.